RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-02-aws-cli-advanced-filtering.markdown

 ### Getting more complex

-Let's do some sorting and use other functions.
-Yes, they can do that!
+Let's do some sorting.
+Yes, they can do that, and have many other functions built in!

 | Example          | AWS CLI query expression          | JQ Expression             |
 |-|-|-|